Frequently Asked Questions (FAQs)

 Animal Welfare Metrics

-If there are specific metrics you’d like to see added in the future, you can share your suggestions through the evaluation form—we welcome member feedback to help improve the process.
+Member feedback to help improve the process is welcome.
+If there are specific metrics you’d like to see added in the future, you can share your suggestions through the evaluation form.

 The Meat Institute’s 2025 Animal Welfare Goal includes two key commitments: